 - Bureau of Meteorology Warning Services: - Severe Thunderstorm Warnings typically provide 0.5 to 2 hours' notice.
 These short-range forecasts are issued by the Bureau's severe weather team and are based upon radar, data from field stations, reports from storm spotters as well as synoptic forecasts; and - Severe Weather Warnings for synoptic scale events that cause a range of hazards, including flooding.
 Examples of synoptic scale events are the deep low-pressure systems off the NSW coast. - Water level information is provided by Manly Hydraulics Laboratory (MHL) and Council at the Lake Tabourie gauge at Tabourie Creek causeway as listed in Table 3.2.
 The MHL gauge is currently operated with automated alert messages (SMS and email) are sent to designated Council recipients when rising flood levels exceed 0.85, 1, 1.3, 1.8 and 2.1 m AHD.
 The Council gauge is currently operated with automatic alert messages (email) which are sent to Council and SES staff via Enviromon.
-Presently there are no rainfall or water level stations in the upper catchment, but a new rain gauge is planned to be installed in the catchment headwaters in 2023. - This information is used to inform SES issuing the following warnings to the community: - SES Livestock and Equipment Warnings: following heavy rain, or when there are indications of significant creek or river rises, the SES Local Operations Controllers will advise the SES SEZ Region Headquarters which will issue SES Livestock and Equipment Warnings; and - Evacuation Warnings by radio, doorknocks and telephone.
+A rainfall gauge in the headwaters of the catchment has recently been installed at Morton. - This information is used to inform SES issuing the following warnings to the community: - SES Livestock and Equipment Warnings: following heavy rain, or when there are indications of significant creek or river rises, the SES Local Operations Controllers will advise the SES SEZ Region Headquarters which will issue SES Livestock and Equipment Warnings; and - Evacuation Warnings by radio, doorknocks and telephone.